remotework1/LavondaTalbertIT1025/Lab7/readme.md

 ### Unified Modeling Language (UML)

 ##### i.
 OMG (Object Management Group) is an international, open membership, not-for-profit technology standards consortium.
 It oversees the definition and maintenance of UML specifications.
-The purpose of UML is to provide tools for analysis, design, and implementtion of software-based systems as well as for modeling business and simiar processes.
+The purpose of UML is to provide tools for analysis, design, and implementtion of software-based systems as well as for modeling business and similar processes.

-##### ii. object =
+##### ii. object = shark; class = definition of a shark; abstraction = Sammy  ; encapsulation = a specific type of shark ; inheritance = swim(self).
+I matched these terms not really being sure if I understand the shark program.
+I tried to write the program several times and not successfully.

+#### 2. I have no concept on how to create a class diagram of the shark class.
+I would need to see an example of a class diagram to understand how to format it.